san-project/ecommer_backend/README.md

 this is the backend for the ecommerce application

-run npm dev to start the server
+run "npm run dev" to start the server